 Here is what she had to say.

 Why did you, initially, want to start memorizing scripture?

 Karen: During one of my first bible studies on the Armor of God, the bible study leader challenged us to memorize Ephesians 6:10-18.
 I have always loved a challenge, so I took it.
 And once I learned it, it was amazing how I was able to use what I had memorized in prayer, in encouraging others, and to better understand God’s word.
 From then on, I was hooked and wanted to learn as much as I could.
 I thought how fantastic it would be to have the whole Bible, or even just the New Testament, memorized by the time I was an old lady!

-Q: What is the longest passage that you have memorized and how long did it take you to commit to memory?
+What is the longest passage of the Bible that you have memorized and how long did it take you to commit to memory?

 Karen: The book of Philippians.
 It took me about 4 weeks.

 Get This Bible Study of Philippians

 Best Way to Memorize Scripture